aaron-nettles/ProjectPortfolio/Sorting Algorithms/Merge Sort/readme.md

-The code I provided is an implementation of the merge sort algorithm in C++.
+The code in C++.
 It sorts an array of integers in ascending order.

 The code starts by defining a function called merge_sort which takes two arguments: an integer array arr and its size n.
 The function is responsible for dividing the array into two halves, sorting each half and then merging them back into a single sorted array.